x1n13y84issmd42/creep/README.md

 ```
 creep/boss git checkout -b bossed/totally
 ```
-This executes the `git checkout -b bossed/totally` in all three folders and essentially switches all the projects to new, the same named, branches.
+This executes `git checkout -b bossed/totally` in all three folders and essentially switches all the projects to new branches.

 Arbitrary CLI commands are possible.